 This option is necessary in order that the Java distribution header files are found.
 For <Installation path> the path in which JENV has been installed must be substituted.
-For a standard installation, this is /opt/java/jdk1.8.0\<nn> where <nn> stands for the current patch level.
+For a standard installation, this is /opt/java/jdk-9.0.4.
 Refer to the Release Notice for the currently valid name.

--K workspace\stack
+-K workspace_stack